davidjfk/016_Superpy/readme_files/README_USAGE_GUIDE.md

 [goto chapter Usage --> overview with business tasks ](#create_mock_data) <br />
 - goal: create mock data for bought.csv and sold.csv
-- All 11 arguments have default values that can be changed in (...\superpy\super.py --> goto CONSTANTS at start of main.py())
+- Of 8 arguments the default values can be changed in (...\superpy\super.py --> goto section 'CONFIGURATION' at start of main.py())
 - Quick summary:
 - All 11 arguments are optional, so you can do this:
 ```